xcp-ng/xcp-ng-org/docs/troubleshooting/windows-pv-tools.md

 ***

-## The Management Agent Installer was executed, but the PV-Drivers are not installed in the Device Manager
+## PV-Drivers missing in the Device Manager

+### Cause

+If despite running the Windows tools installer, there's no devices visible in the device manager, it's likely because there's some leftovers from old Citrix XenServer Client Tools.

-### Causes and Solutions
+### Solutions

-#### Cause a) There can be leftovers from old Citrix XenServer Client Tools.
+#### Leftovers from old Citrix XenServer Client Tools.
 1. remove any xen*.* files from `C:\Windows\system32` like
     * xenbus_coinst_7_2_0_51.dll
     * xenvbd_coinst_7_2_0_40.dll